 Next, Double click on the Data Flow Task to open the data flow tab.

-STEP 4: Click on columns tab to verify the columns.
+STEP 4: Click on the columns tab to verify the columns.
 You can uncheck the unwanted columns here (if any).

 STEP 5: Double click on the Lookup Transformation will open the Lookup Transformation Editor to configure the lookup table (reference table).
 Within the General Tab, under “Specify how to handle rows with no matching entries”, Change the default Fail Component to Ignore Failure option.

-Next, we are using the SQL Query as the lookup table because we require only one column to lookup (i.e., Employee_ID) so we are using the SQL query as shown below.
+Next, we are using the SQL Query as the lookup table because we require only one column to lookup (i.e., Employee_ID), so we are using the SQL query as shown below.

 STEP 7: Click on the Available Input columns and drag the required column onto the available lookup columns to create a join between the 2 data sets.
 Employee_ID column in the source data will check against the [Employee_ID] column in the lookup table (Nothing but target table).

 STEP 8: Drag and drop the Conditional Split Transformation and connect the Lookup Match Output as the source to Conditional split

 STEP 9: Double-click on it to provide the conditions.
 The condition we used in this SSIS incremental load example is ISNULL (LKP_Employee_ID).
 It means the conditional split verify whether the lookup employee ID is Null or Not